Workforce Development

-With ACTRI grants, the ACTRI CREST program, students, post-docs and early career researchers can strengthen their skills in clinical and translational research as they learn from experienced faculty and biomedical industry professionals at UC San Diego.
+ACTRI is committed to developing the CTS workforce at every stage of their careers—from undergraduates to post doctoral researchers, high school students to faculty.
+This program strengthens students, post-docs and early career researchers' CTS skills as they learn from experienced faculty and biomedical industry professionals at UC San Diego.

 CREST